-O’Neill was fired for his widely-reported revelations: Eight months before September 11th, President Bush and his Cabinet discussed the invasion and occupation of Iraq.
-Iraq abandoned the Euro, and resumed trading crude oil in dollars two months after the 2003 invasion.
+O’Neill was fired for his widely-reported revelations: Eight months before September 11th, 2001 [“9-11”], President Bush and his Cabinet discussed the invasion and occupation of Iraq.
+Iraq abandoned the Euro, and resumed trading crude oil in U.S. dollars two months after the 2003 invasion.

 From 2000 until the middle of 2014, the dollar was

 The petro-dollar is a key to understanding American foreign policy.
-The U.S. will not tolerate non-dollar deals.
+The U.S. will not tolerate “rogue” nations making non-dollar deals.

 - Syria is a member of OPEC.
 In 2007, the Commercial Bank of Syria switched the country’s transactions from dollars to Euro.
-Western economic sanctions (coordinated among sixty nations) are targeting Syria’s central bank, oil exports, and 25.8 metric tonnes of gold.
-By 2012, foreign exchange reserves were down 50%, oil revenues were down 30%, and Syria was forced to sell gold reserves at a big discount (it was illegal for any country to trade gold with Damascus (Reuters, April 18, 2012).
+Western economic sanctions (coordinated among sixty nations) are targeting Syria’s central bank, oil exports, and the country’s 25.8 metric tonnes of gold.
+On Feb.
+27, 2012, Reuters reported: The EU increased sanctions to prohibit and target countries that trade gold or other precious metals with Syria.
+(It is now illegal for any country to trade gold with Damascus.
+Syria was forced to sell gold reserves at a big discount.)

-- Brazil, Russia, India, China, South Africa (BRICS) signed an agreement (April 2011) to use their own currencies when issuing credit to each other, rather than using dollars.
+- Brazil, Russia, India, China, South Africa [BRICS] signed an agreement on April 2011 to use their own currencies rather than dollars when issuing credit to each other.

-- Russia’s Prime Minister Putin and China’s Premier Wen Jiabao met in Saint Petersburg, Nov.
+- Russia’s Prime Minister Putin and China’s Premier Wen Jiabao met in Saint Petersburg on Nov.
 2010.
-They agreed to use their own currencies in bilateral trades, rather than dollars.
+They agreed to use their own currencies rather than dollars in bilateral trades.